bertigert/Deezer-Toggle-Features/README.md

 # Deezer-Toggle-Features
-Plugin to toggle custom features in Deezer and some other things
+Userscript to toggle custom features in Deezer and some other things.
+Install with a userscript manager like Violentmonkey.

 [GreazyFork](https://greasyfork.org/en/scripts/533942-toggle-features)
 [GitHub](https://github.com/bertigert/Deezer-Toggle-Features)